samyakshr/franklin-county-homelessnessrisk-analysis/README.md

 └── .gitignore                         # Git ignore file
 ```

+## Future Development

+The next phase will map nonprofit and service organization locations in Franklin County using GEOID integration.
+This will allow for us to idenfy areas with high need but limited service coverage and where organizations can collaborate or expand services.
+Moreover, we will be able to visualzie exsiting service networks, identify partnership opportuniteis, and connect community needs with available resources.

 ## Data Privacy & Public Use

 All data used in this project is publicly available: